 This article goes over information specific to the LCAP Dashboards.
 For more detailed information on how to navigate within Aeries Analytics please review the Aeries Analytics Data Analysis articles.

 To view the Aeries Analytics dashboards click on the Analytics Dashboards link in the Aeries Analytics node.

-The first Aeries Analytics dashboard in the list will display on the screen.
+The first Aeries Analytics dashboard in the list will display on the page.
 The navigation pane on the left lists all of the District-defined dashboards that the user has access to first under the My Dashboards header.
 The LCAP dashboards are listed towards the bottom under the LCAP Dashboards header.

-Clicking on a LCAP dashboard title in the navigation menu will bring up the dashboard in the main body of the screen.
+Clicking on a LCAP dashboard title in the navigation menu will bring up the dashboard in the main body of the page.
 LCAP dashboards display a default set of subgroups for each dashboard to help in cross-analyzing the data.
 It is important to note that if a subgroup does not contain any students, then that subgroup will not display on the dashboard chart.

 The Chart tab at the top left of the form displays the dashboard charts.
 The Students tab displays a list of the students included in the dashboard.

 Some LCAP Dashboards contain multiple charts on the dashboard.
 For example, the Grades (HIS) dashboard displays a chart for every Course Department Code that is defined.
-An individual chart can be enlarged to encompass the entire screen by clicking on the chart or on the “enlarge” arrows in the upper right corner of the chart.
+An individual chart can be enlarged to encompass the entire page by clicking on the chart or on the “enlarge” arrows in the upper right corner of the chart.